metabrainz/musicbrainz-android/README.markdown

 * Use descriptive names and comment as a last resort

 It might be helpful to use this [eclipse code formatting configuration](https://github.com/novoda/public-mvn-repo/blob/master/eclipse/clean_code_formatter_profile.xml).

+### Building with Maven

+You will need [this profile](https://github.com/novoda/public-mvn-repo/blob/master/poms/settings.xml) in your ~/.m2/settings.xml.

+The following command will setup the project and copy the necessary dependencies so that you can work in Eclipse.

+    $mvn clean initialize -Peclipse

+You can also just do something like `mvn install`, which will build, install and run the tests (you may need to attach an Android device first).